 Geography

-Head of Department: Ms G. Briody
+Head of Department: Miss A. Krenc

 Studying geography gives students the opportunity to travel the world via the classroom, learning about both natural and social sciences along the way!
 Geography helps students makes sense of the dynamic and ever-changing world around them.

 At St. Aloysius’ College we provide a broad and balanced Geography curriculum that allows students to explore and investigate various concepts and themes that are both traditional and contemporary in nature, and that exist both globally and locally.
 The key dimensions of the study of Geography entails: physical, human and environmental, and the connections and interaction between them.
 Studying Geography further aids our students in developing their literacy and numeracy via extended writing, analytical and interpretive skills, and practical fieldwork in and around London.
-Students throughout all year groups participate in relevant fieldwork studies to develop key practical skills.
-Through their Geography studies we aim to enable our students to be socially, economically, politically and environmentally aware.
+Students throughout all year groups

 Key Stage 3